-A.114 Use case of performance measurement for NWDAF data collection
+A.114 Monitoring of NWDAF data collection

-The Data Collection feature permits NWDAF to retrieve data from various data sources, the data resource can be NF such as AMF, SMF, PCF, UDM, AF, UPF or OAM, as a basis of the computation of network analytics (See TS 23.288 [59]).
-Data Collection related measurements, such as measuring the amount and the frequency of the data collected from different data sources, can be used to help optimize the deployment of NWDAF and improve the other services provided by NWDAF.
+The Data Collection feature permits NWDAF to retrieve data from various data sources, which can be NF such as AMF, SMF, PCF, UDM, AF, UPF or OAM, as a basis of network analytics (See TS 23.288 [59]).
+Data Collection related measurements, such as the amount and the frequency of the data collection from different data sources, can be used to optimize the deployment of NWDAF and improve the other services provided by NWDAF.
 For example, based on the Data Collection related measurements, the NWDAF instance may be recommended to be geographically deployed closer to its major data source to reduce the latency and save network resources.